securisec/r2wiki/home.md

 ## Install

-  - > If you are one a *nix system, install using github. {.is-info}
+  - > If you are one a *nix system, install using github.

-  - Pre packaged binaries
+  - Pre packaged binaries for windows and other archs.

     [Pre-packaged binaries](http://radare.mikelloc.com/get/)